inowas/things-board/custom-xy-plots/README.md

 ![Custom XY Chart screenshot](screenshot.png)

-> _Replace `screenshot.png` with an actual export of the widget.
-One clear screenshot is the most useful part of this README._

 ## Features

 - **Array-based plotting** — pairs the X and Y arrays index-by-index (`[x[i], y[i]]`); series length is the shorter of the two.